-My work could appear manifold at first glance, but in reality it follows a simple research, that is, the relationship between lines and colors, figure and background.
+My work could appear manifold at first glance, but in reality it follows a simple research, the relationship between lines and colors, figure and background.

 My investigation in art has been driven by my fascination with Byzantine icons and Italian paintings from the Quattrocento, as timeless, enlightening and magical devices.

-In my view piece of art is, in many ways, a magical device, something that actually does something, has an impact, an effect on both the space and the viewer.
+In my view a piece of art is, in many ways, a magical device, something that both receives and transmits information, something that actually does something, has an effect on both the space and the viewer.

-As artist Eva Hesse says, "Don't ask what it means or what it refers to.
-Don't ask what the work is.
-Rather, see what the work does.”
+To quote Mark Rothko: “Pictures must be miraculous…” or, as artist Eva Hesse said, "Don't ask what the work is.
+Rather, see what the work does."

 - -

 Francesco Mario Tumbiolo (b.
-Pisa, Italy) holds two Master Degrees, one in Law (University of Pisa, Italy) and one in Communication (University of Siena, Italy).
+1969 in Pisa, Italy) holds two Master Degrees, one in Law (University of Pisa, Italy) and one in Communication (University of Siena, Italy).

 After work experiences as radio host, freelance photographer and communication consultant, he embraced visual art as his profession.